Waiting Nets: State Classes and Taxonomy: Expressiveness

-Thus the timed language of $\wnet$ is $\lang(\wnet) = \{(t_0,d_0)(t_1,20) \,|\, 0 \leq d_0 \leq 20\}$.
-Let us show that there exists no $TPN$ that recognizes the language $\lang(\wnet)$.
-In TPN, one cannot memorize the time already elapsed using the clocks of newly enabled transitions.
-A TPN $\mathcal N$ recognizing $\lang(\wnet)$ should satisfy the following properties: \begin{enumerate} \item The $TPN$ should contain at least two different transitions namely $t_0$ and $t_1$ \item $t_0$ and $t_1$ are the only transitions which fire in any run of $\mathcal N$. \item $t_0$ and $t_1$ are fired only once. \item $t_0$ must fire first and should be able to fire at any date in $[0,20]$ units. \item $t_1$ must fire second at time 20 units, regardless of the firing date of $t_0$ \end{enumerate} The above conditions are needed to ensure that $\lang(\mathcal N)= \lang(\wnet)$.
+The above conditions are needed to ensure that $\lang(\mathcal N)= \lang(\wnet)$.
 We can now show that it is impossible to build a net $\mathcal N$ satisfying all these constraints.
 Since $t_1$ must fire {\em after} $t_0$ , $\mathcal N$ must contain a subnet of the form shown in figure~\ref{ex-counter-TPN}-b, where $p$ is an empty place preventing firing $t_1$ before $t_0$.
 Notice however that $p$ forbids enabling $t_1$ (and hence measuring time) from the beginning of a run.
 We can force $t_0$ to fire between 0 and 20 units with the appropriate time interval $[0,20]$, but the $TPN$ of Figure~\ref{ex-counter-TPN}-$b)$ can not remember the firing date of $t_0$, nor associate to $t_1$ a clock which value increases before $t_0$ fires.
 Let $[\alpha,\beta]$ be the time interval associated to $t_1$, and consider the two extreme but legal firing dates of $t_0$, namely 0 and 20 time units.
 Allowing these two dates amounts to requiring that $0+\alpha(t_1) = 0 + \beta(t_1) = 20 + \alpha(t_1) = 20 + \beta(t_1) = 20$ which is impossible.
 Hence, there exists no $TPN$ recognizing $\lang(\wnet)$.
 This shows that $BTPN \strictlessexp BWTPN$.
 The proof easily extends to show that $TPN \strictlessexp WTPN$, simply by adding an unbounded part of net that becomes active immediately after firing $t_1$, as depicted in the waiting net of Figure~\ref{ex-counter-TPN}-c. \end{proof}

 As mentioned earlier in the paper, one can consider that in a run of waiting net, a transition with an empty control place in its preset can let its clock reach the upper bound of its interval, and then freeze it, waiting for the control place to be filled.
 A {\em stopwatch time Petri net} (SwTPN for short) is a TPN with an additional relation $sw:P\to T$, defining stopwatch arcs.
 An enabled transition $t$ such that $M\geq sw(t)$ is said {\em active}, and its clock evolves during timed moves.
 An enabled transition such that $M< sw(t)$ is said {\em suspended} and it clock does not change during timed move until it becomes active again.
 A natural question is hence to compare waiting nets and SwTPNs.
 The first thing to notice is that bounded SwTPNs (BSwTPNs) are already Turing powerful~\cite{BerthomieuLRV07} while bounded waiting nets are not.
 So we immediately obtain the following proposition.